testgear-tms/adapters-python/testgear-adapter-robotframework/README.md

 Description of tags:
 - `testgear.workItemsId` - linking an autotest to a test case
-- `testgear.displayName` - name of the autotest in the Test Gear system (default - name of test)
+- `testgear.displayName` - name of the autotest in the TMS system (default - name of test)
-- `testgear.externalId` - ID of the autotest within the project in the Test Gear System
+- `testgear.externalId` - ID of the autotest within the project in the TMS System
 - `testgear.title` - title in the autotest card (default - name of test)
 - `testgear.description` - description in the autotest card (default - documentation of test)
 - `testgear.links` - links in the autotest card